Nperez14/PortfolioProjects/README.md

 # PortfolioProjects
-This Repository consist of three projects Java Mini-SnakeGame,Stock/Crypto Trading Bot, and Casino Slot Wheel Game.
+This Repository consist of three projects Java Mini-SnakeGame,Stock/Crypto Trading Bot in Python, and Casino Slot Wheel Game in C++.

-Each project contains an image displaying the output
+Each project contains an image of the program executing snakeGame_image.png,slotwheel.png,crypto bot.png